jonesstoen/FiskeKlar/README.md

 ### Features
 - Displays AIS data from BarentsWatch with real-time vessel updates
-- Fetches and visualizes wind and current data from GRIB files
+- Fetches and visualizes wind,wave,rain and current data from GRIB files, with a time slider, and cutomisable treshold.
 - Shows MetAlerts (weather alerts) on the map
-- Provides audio and visual alerts when in active alert zones
+- SOS Screen for emergency situations
-- Lets users log catches with image and location
+- Lets users log catches with image and location, and create favorite fishing spots.
-- Includes a profile screen with user info and photo
+- Includes a profile screen with user info , and statistics.

 ---

 ## Screenshots

-## 📷 Screenshots
 ### Home Screen
 ![Weather Alert](./screenshots/homscreen_img.png)